 A.8.5.2 Compiling and Deploying the CreditService Project

 To compile and redeploy the CreditService project:

-- Right-click the project in the Application Navigator. - From the context-menu, select Make CreditService.jpr. - The project should compile successfully. - Right-click the project again and select Deploy > CreditService > to > SoademoApplicationServer.
+- 1. Right-click the project in the Application Navigator. - 2.
+From the context-menu, select Make CreditService.jpr. - 3.
+Right-click the project again and select Deploy > CreditService.